Salute: Pakistan

 In Pakistan, the salute is generally identical to that of British armed forces.
 In the Army and Air Force, the salute is given with the right hand palm facing forward and fingers slightly touching the right side of the forehead, but not on the forehead.
 The Navy continues to salute palm down.
 The salute must be performed by the lower rank officials to the higher rank officials under all conditions except when the higher rank official is not in uniform or if the lower rank official is the driver and the vehicle is in motion.
 The salute is never performed by the left hand even if the right hand is occupied.

 People's Republic of China

 Military personnel of the People's Liberation Army salute palm-down, similar to the Royal Navy or US Military salutes.

 Poland

 Polish military personnel use two fingers to salute, with the middle and index fingers extended and touching each other, while the ring and little fingers are bent and touched by the thumb.
+The salute is only used while wearing a headdress with the emblem of the Polish eagle (such as military hat rogatywka) or without this emblem (such as Boonie hat or helmet).